Ghosts of Gotham

 …looking at some of the ads from the magazine’s back pages, here’s one from Scribner’s announcing the publication of A Farewell to Arms (a first edition for only $2.50)…

-…the back pages of the New Yorker near the theater section were filled with signature ads promoting various entertainments…
+…the back pages of The New Yorker near the theater section were filled with signature ads promoting various entertainments…

 …this ad from Kargère referenced an exchange from Oscar Wilde’s The Picture Of Dorian Gray: “They say that when good Americans die they go to Paris,” chuckled Sir Thomas…” Really!
 And where do bad Americans go to when they die?” inquired the Duchess.
 “They go to America,” murmured Lord Henry…